 What is the most sustainable coffee packaging?
-We've switched our coffee bags from a paper-plastic composite to a single-plastic one.
-These seem to be considered more sustainable.
+We have switched our coffee bags from paper-plastic composite to mono-plastic.
+These are apparently considered more sustainable.
 But how sustainable are they really?
 We compared them.

-First of all: there's still a long way to go before we achieve truly sustainable packaging.
-We've discovered that the new packaging hasn't changed much, at least not in terms of our carbon footprint.
+First things first: there is still a long way to go to truly sustainable packaging.
+We found that not much has changed with the new packaging, at least in terms of our carbon footprint.

-After running out of packaging, we were faced with the question: Could we improve in this area?
-After discussions with suppliers and online research, we decided on mono-plastic packaging as a more sustainable solution.
+As our packaging ran out, we faced the question: Can we improve in this area?
+After discussions with suppliers and online research, we opted for mono-plastic packaging as a more sustainable solution.

-In the meantime, however, we continued our search and strengthened our sustainability efforts.
-Internal CO2 measurements brought the topic of packaging back into focus, as it accounts for almost 55% of the roastery's emissions (the measurement already refers to the new packaging).
-This still corresponds to approximately 4% of the emissions for the entire chain.
-(Based on an average of conventional coffee from Brazil between 2001 and 2014.
-Source: ecoinvent )
+In the meantime, however, we continued to search and intensified our efforts in the area of sustainability.
+Through internal CO2 measurement, the topic of packaging once again came into focus, as it is responsible for almost 55% of the roastery's emissions (the measurement already refers to the new packaging).
+This still corresponds to approx. 4% of the emissions of the entire chain.
+(Based on an average of conventional coffees from Brazil between 2001-2014.
+Source: ecoinvent)

 What is plastic?

-Plastics are made from petroleum (and sometimes from natural gas).
+Plastics are made from petroleum (and partly from natural gas).

-Distilling crude oil produces crude petroleum, also known as naphtha.
-This is cracked to produce ethylene, propene, and butene, which can be used to produce various plastics.
-(There are different processes for all steps, but we won't go into the details here.)
+The distillation of petroleum produces crude gasoline, also known as naphtha.
+This is cracked into ethene, propene, and butene, from which various plastics can be produced.
+(There are different processes at all stages, but we don't want to get lost in the details here.)

-Monoplastics for coffee packaging are typically based on polyethylene (PE) or polypropylene (PP).
-They are considered sustainable because, unlike all composite materials (paper/plastic, plastic/plastic, aluminum/paper, etc.), they have one major advantage: they are recyclable.
+Mono-plastics for coffee packaging are typically plastics based on polyethylene (PE) or polypropylene (PP).
+They are considered sustainable because, unlike all composite materials (paper/plastic, plastic/plastic, aluminum/paper, etc.), they have a major advantage: they are recyclable.

-This means that composite packaging ends up incinerated, while monoplastic packaging might not.
-Perhaps the argument for sustainable packaging is based primarily on this.
-Therefore, the big question: how much of our packaging is recycled, and how?
+This means that composite packaging ends up in incineration, while mono-plastic packaging, perhaps, does not.
+Perhaps the argument for sustainable packaging is primarily based on this.
+That's why the big question is: how much of our packaging is recycled and how?

-You can find more information on CO2 and climate change here .
-To clarify: CO2e stands for CO2 equivalents and converts the impact of all greenhouse gases into CO2.
+You can find more information on CO2 and climate change here.
+For clarification: CO2e stands for CO2 equivalents and converts the impact of all greenhouse gases into CO2.

 This information makes it easier for us to compare footprints.
-However, it also carries the risk of becoming too fixated on it, keyword: carbon tunnel (more on that another time).
+However, it also carries the risk of getting too fixated on it, keyword: carbon tunnel (more on that another time.)

-We'll first examine the emissions of the individual materials.
-To be meaningful, it wouldn't be correct to consider only the production of the individual materials; instead, every processing step, including disposal, must be considered.
+First, we look at the emissions of the individual materials.
+To be meaningful here, it would not be correct to consider only the production of the individual materials; every processing step, as well as disposal, must be taken into account.

-Therefore, we refer here to ecoinvent , a life cycle assessment database with which processes and procedures can be created using LCAs (Life Cycle Assessments) and a study on the topic “Climate Benefits of Material Recycling*)
+Therefore, we refer here to ecoinvent, a life cycle assessment database with which processes and procedures can be created based on LCAs (Life Cycle Assessments), and a study on "Climate Benefits of Material Recycling*)"

 Emissions Recycling |